 Furthermore, before purchasing a retainer, speak to your orthodontist to ensure you choose the right type for you, even within the general three categories, there are different types.
 For example, examples of the clear plastic retainers include Essix retainers, Invisalign retainers, or zendura retainers.
 They each have some unique characteristics which may make one type advantageous for you over another type.

 When it comes to replacing your retainer, the traditional Hawley retainers can cost between $150 and $600, while clear retainers can cost between $400 and $800.
 If you are looking to replace a permanent retainer, you may be looking to pay between $150 and $500 to install or replace them.

 In general, the initial cost of your retainer is included in the expenses associated with your braces.

 Unfortunately, the cost of replacing your retainer may not always be covered by dental insurance companies and if you damage your retainer or lose it, you can expect to pay for it yourself

 Permanent bottom retainer cost

 Your orthodontist may prescribe permanent retainers for you.
 These can generally last about 20 years if properly cared for.
-In addition to the obvious benefit of having the cost covered in your braces treatment, patients will not have to remember to wear their permanent retainer.
+In addition to the obvious benefit of having the cost covered in your braces treatment, patients will not have to remember to wear their permanent retainer cost with insurance.
 As an alternative, your orthodontist may prescribe a removable top retainer for your upper teeth and a permanent retainer for your bottom teeth.